deweb-io/token/README.md

 TEST_DEBUG=true npx hardhat test
 ```

+## Audits

+Our contracts have been audited twice by [Peckshield](https://peckshield.com/):
+ - `./docs/audit.peckshield.2021.07.pdf`
+ - `./docs/audit.peckshield.2021.11.pdf`

 ## Deployment

 All our ethereum related deployment scripts are in `./scripts/deployment/`, and eosio related scripts are in `./eosio/deployment/`.